-3.4.
-Using luau-register
+3.4.Using luau-register

 luau-register is an incredibly simple application, but it's also a very important one.
 Since Luau works on a decentralized basis, it's your responsibility as a developer to register your program with the internal database on each of your user's systems.
-This is a simpler task than it sounds - all you have to do is, after your software has been installed (in a post-install script, for example), automatically call luau-register with the appropriate values - program ID, version, release date, and location where an updates file can be retrieved.
+This is a simpler task than it sounds - all you have to do is, after your software has been installed (in a post-install script, for example), automatically call luau-register with the appropriate values - program ID, version, release date, etc.